ernessttan/friday-productivity-app/README.md

 ### Learning Outcomes
-- Practiced using webpack more
+- Practiced using webpack more and gained a better understanding of how to use it
 - Used module and factory patterns for code organizing
--
+- Learned to utilize different 3rd party JS libraries
+- Overall improvement on code organization and grasp of Javascript